RetroPie/RetroPie-Docs/docs/Mega-Drive-Genesis.md

 ## Controls

-There are two methods for configuring controls- one for DGen and the other for lr-picodrive and lr-Genesis-Plus-GX.
+There are two methods for configuring controls - one for lr-picodrive and lr-genesis-plus-gx and another for DGen.

-### lr-picodrive and lr-genesis-plus-gx
+### lr-genesis-plus-gx and lr-picodrive

-lr-picodrive and lr-genesis-plus-gx utilise RetroArch configurations
+lr-genesis-plus-gx and lr-picodrive utilise RetroArch configurations

 Add custom retroarch controls to the retroarch.cfg file in